wymeditor/wymeditor/docs/wymeditor_development/making_releases.rst

 Ship it!
 ^^^^^^^^

 #.
-In Git, tag the current version
-   and push the tag to the project's repository.

-#.
 Look joyously at the `current releases`.

 #.
-Publish the tag as a new release with:
+Publish a new release from the master branch with:

+   * The version string as the tag that will be created
    * The change–log for this release (not the entire contents of the change–log file) as the description
    * The WYMeditor build, ``wymeditor-<version>.tag.gz``, as an attached binary